jfbloom22/custom-gpt-api-oauth/README.md

 `prisma migrate deploy` - this will run the migrations

-What I am loving about Prisma is being able to generate the Types, restart my Typescript server, and boom, I have the types for free.
+Note: What I am loving about Prisma is being able to generate the Types, restart my Typescript server, and boom, I have the types for free.
 I can also use Prisma Studio to visually see the database schema and relationships.
 It's a great tool for development.

 * How do I use Prisma Studio?
 `npx prisma studio` - this will open the Prisma Studio in your browser.
 You can use this to visually see the database schema and relationships.